by Roman Mitz

 Full disclosure, this writer was a New Music staffer and no one could have been happier about Keith’s new geographical choice for the magazine.
 Bruce Allen likely wasn’t as thrilled, but this didn’t stop him from working with Keith on a new magazine offshoot, the establishment of the Music Express Awards show in 1983.

 “Bruce Allen was really upset that the phenomenal debut album by Loverboy, a band he managed, was not even nominated for Best Group or Best Album at the Juno Awards,” Keith recalls.
 “That album sold 700,000 copies in Canada and 400,000 in the U.S. There was a big furor at the time that the Junos were fixed and all of the record companies kind of conspired amongst themselves to determine who won.

 I think our awards were developed as much out of spite for the Canadian Academy of Recording Arts and Science (CARAS), whose members vote for the Juno winners.
 Bruce worked with me on it and we chose Montreal because the Junos were always held in Toronto at that time.
 Long John Baldry along with Francophone Nanette Workman were the hosts and they were absolutely brilliant.

 The show was really well done and tightly edited and was the first to utilize music videos.
-It was produced by Andre Perry who owned the renowned Le Studio in Morin Heights Quebec and famously recorded John Lennon/Yoko Ono’s “Give Peace A Chance” in Montreal’s Queen Elizabeth Hotel.
+It was produced by Andre Perry who owned the renowned Le Studio in Morin Heights Quebec and famously recorded John Lennon/Yoko Ono’s “Give Peace A Chance” in Montreal’s Queen Elizabeth Hotel…to be continued

 Happy Anniversary Tributes From Gowan & Styx, Burton Cummings, and Honeymoon Suite.